English study is mandatory in NSW from Kindergarten to Year 12.

 Parent information evening

-In 2015 we ran a information evening for parent on how we teach reading at Revesby South.
+In 2021 we ran a information evening for parent on how we teach reading and writing at Revesby South.

 Teachers modelled high quality lessons, got parents involved in using technology to support reading and provided tips and strategies for helping their child at home.